Michael Gifkins

-Michael Gifkins (1945–2014) was a New Zealand literary agent, short story writer, critic, publisher and editor.
+Michael Gifkins (1945 – 29 July 2014) was a New Zealand literary agent, short story writer, critic, publisher and editor.
+Having written three collections of short stories himself in the 1980s, Gifkins later represented a number of leading New Zealand writers, including Lloyd Jones.
+After his death, the New Zealand Society of Authors established the Michael Gifkins Prize for an Unpublished Novel which is awarded annually.

 Life and career

-Gifkins was born in Wellington, New Zealand in 1945.
+Gifkins was born in Wellington, New Zealand, in 1945.
 He attended the University of Auckland where he later taught English literature.

 As literary agent, Gifkins represented a number of leading New Zealand writers, including Lloyd Jones and Greg McGee.
 As Jones' literary agent, Gifkins played a major role in the international success of both the novel and film of Jones' novel Mister Pip.

 Gifkins wrote three short-story collections: After the Revolution (1982), Summer Is the Côte d'Azur (1987) and The Amphibians (1989).
-He also edited and published a number of anthologies, beginning with The Gramophone Room (with C. K. Stead in 1983) and Listener Short Stories 3 (1984).
+His stories appeared in a number of New Zealand literary journals including Landfall and Islands, and in 1984 one of his stories featured in Some Other Country: New Zealand's best stories, an anthology edited by Bill Manhire and Marion McLeod.
+He also edited and published a number of anthologies, beginning with The Gramophone Room (with C. K. Stead in 1983) and Listener Short Stories 3 (1984), and including Through The Looking Glass (1988), in which he collected the childhood recollections of 20 well-known New Zealanders.